A green screen is a green background that you place behind the subject of your video, usually one or several people.

 In other words, it’s easy to place subjects in virtual background seamlessly, whether in fiction film or corporate video productions.
-This is particularly useful when having to broadcast an event without having a physical venue worth its salt on hand.
-Your talent can be located in Switzerland, but with a green-screen, we can embed them inside the breathtaking Opera House in Sydney, on a Sports show set, as we recently did for UEFA in our studio near Lausanne, Switzerland.
+This is particularly useful when having to broadcast an event without having a physical venue.
+Your talent can be located in Switzerland, but with a green screen, we can embed them elsewhere, like we recently did for UEFA in our studio near Lausanne, Switzerland.

 How real does it look?

-You’ve probably experimented with virtual backgrounds and in-real-time chroma keying during Zoom meetings...to various degrees of failure: “Whoops, there goes my arm.”
+You’ve probably experimented with virtual backgrounds and in-real-time chroma keying during Zoom meetings…to various degrees of failure: “Whoops, there goes my arm.”
 You know the type of thing we’re talking about.
-Well rest assured, a properly keyed-out green screen is a whole different ball game.
-We can reach perfection down to making tufts of hair straying from your head detach from the backdrop.
+Well rest assured, with a green screen, we can reach perfection down to making tufts of hair straying from your head detach from the backdrop.
 Here’s how we do it at SmartCuts:

 1. Choose the background: